raiden-network/spec/transport.rst

 Peer discovery room
 '''''''''''''''''''
 One per network.
 Participants can discover peers willing to open more channels.
 It may be implemented in the future as one presence/peer discovery room per token network, but it'd complicate the room-ownership/creation/server problem (rooms need to belong to a server.
 Whose server?
 Who created it?
-Who have admin rights on it?).
+Who has admin rights for it?).

 Monitoring Service Updater Room
 '''''''''''''''''''''''''''''''